Onurb7/Onurb7/README.md

 # Selected Projects

-These projects represent different aspects of my engineering approach—from polished frontend experiences to production-oriented SaaS architecture.
+These projects represent different aspects of my engineering approach, from polished frontend experiences to production-oriented SaaS architecture.
 They are built as complete software products rather than isolated technical demos, with a strong emphasis on maintainability, scalability, and real-world engineering decisions.

 ---